FirespriteLtd/website/site/content/careers/_index.md

   about:
     - body: >-
-        We're a friendly bunch of developers from all experience levels and backgrounds representing a coalition of people from countries around the world.
+        We're a friendly bunch of developers from all experience levels and backgrounds with a mix of nationalities from many countries.
 We are united in our passion for video games and the pursuit of pulling together to co-create and collaborate on exciting and challenging projects.
       image:
         alt: Who we are
         src: /images/uploads/whoweare-optimised.jpg
       title: Who we are
     - body: >-
-        We build games and we support content pipelines for games built by established development teams from around the world.
-Whether it's for our partner clients or for our internal IP projects, we're all committed to creating incredible experiences on Console and PC hardware using the latest engines and tools.
+        We build games and we support content pipelines for games built by established industry players and teams from around the world.
+Whether it's for our partner clients or for our internal IP projects, we're all committed to delivering incredible experiences on Console and PC hardware using the latest tools and technologies.
       image:
         alt: What we do
         src: /images/uploads/whatwedo-optimised.jpg